Tony Pizzo

-Anthony P. Pizzo (1912-1994) was a well-respected local historian and businessman, and was internationally recognized for his attempts to preserve the Italian American and Cuban American heritage and history of Tampa, Florida, and in particular that of his home neighborhood of Ybor City.
+Anthony P. Pizzo (1912–1994) was a businessman and historian who advocated for the preservation of Italian American and Cuban American heritage and history of Tampa, Florida, and in particular that of his home neighborhood of Ybor City.
 From 1982 until his death in 1994, Pizzo was the official historian of Hillsborough County, and is author of several histories, most of which celebrate the unusual multicultural makeup of early Tampa.
 Pizzo also served as chairman of the Hillsborough County Historical Commission from 1968 to 1980, where he oversaw and was responsible for over eighty historical markers in Tampa and Ybor City.
+He made a television series.

 Early life and education

 Tony Pizzo was born in Ybor City to Italian parents Paul and Rosalia Pizzo, who were green grocers, in 1912.
 His parents instilled in him a philanthropic nature and a quest to keep the Italian heritage alive.
 Paul Pizzo was the organizer of La Nuova Sicilia Lodge, the very first chapter in Florida for the Sons of Italy organization and was honored in the book El Volto d'Italia (The Faces of Italy).
 Paul and Rosalia Pizzo created an environment filled with social and cultural stimulation, music and art, and placed a large emphasis on kindness and making contributions to your community.

 Pizzo described his childhood in fondly poetic terms:

 I like to think of the days of my youth in Ybor city ... recall the sights, sounds and smells that enriched my childhood.
 Life was pleasant and carefree, often exciting.
 I can still hear the chatter in Spanish and Italian as the workers paraded to the long days of rolling cigars in the factories; the rumbling of wagons and the clump of horses' hooves on the brick streets delivering bottles of milk and loaves of Cuban bread before sunrise...
 The mellifluous Latin prattle along the sidewalks in the evenings was an enchantment.
 I can still hear the music from the ballrooms wafting on the night air during festive occasions.
 Remembering the haunting wail of the train whistle rumbling along Sixth Avenue in the middle of the night awakens a sad sense of nostalgia.
 The old haunts and departed friends capture my memories.
 It was a way of life that will not return.
 It filled the summers of my childhood.